top of page

 At the Keeper's Kitchen B&B, we place high priority on curating one-of-a-kind experiences for our guests.

-Whether it be a gourmet meal made with locally sourced ingredients, a house concert with local recording artists, an outdoor adventure in foraging, an unfolding of historical shipwreck stories that have never been shared before, or an art workshop with your host Michelle, you'll come face to face with home grown hospitality and talent.
+Whether it be a gourmet meal made with locally sourced ingredients, a house concert with local recording artists, an outdoor adventure in foraging, an unfolding of historical shipwreck stories that have never been shared before, or a wellness workshop with your host Michelle, you'll come face to face with home grown hospitality and talent.

 THAT is the stuff that memories are made of and it awaits your visit.